temmyzeus/Coursera-Deep-Learning-Specialization/README.md

 # Coursera-Deep-Learning-Specialization
-This Repo contanins my notes, assignment and some other stuffs from my Coursera Deep Learning Specialization Course
+This Repo contains my handwritten notes, assignment and some other stuffs from my Coursera Deep Learning Specialization Course